 Pathophysiological features of tumor vessels as targets of VDAs

-Oxygen diffusion distance from capillaries is only 150-200 ?m.
+Oxygen diffusion distance from capillaries is only 150-200 μm.
 Because of the unrestrained growth, tumor cells growing outwith this effective diffusion distance become hypoxic and eventually necrotic[11-13].
 Therefore, a tumor has to develop its own vessels to maintain its growth, i.e. angiogenesis, when its diameter exceeds about 0.5 mm.

 Role of cytoskeleton in the regulation of endothelial barrier function

 The endothelial barrier keeps the blood cells from exposure to surrounding tissues.
 Endothelial cells (ECs) line the inner surface of blood vessels and rely on their cytoskeleton to maintain the structural integrity of confluent monolayer and flat shape.
 Dysfunction in cellular shape can cause subsequent vascular hyperpermeability.
 The cytoskeleton consists of three distinct components: microtubules, actin microfilaments and intermediate filaments, and the former two are associated via linking proteins, which, in turn, interact with these two cytoskeletal components for signaling.
 As the scaffolding of the cell, the cytoskeleton plays a vital role in cell motility, division, shape maintenance, and signal transduction.
 In tumor vessels, actin is ill-developed and thus the maintenance of cell shape depends more on microtubules[25,26].

 The delicate dynamic balance between the centripetal tension and centrifugal force to ensure the cellular shape is finely modified by cytoskeleton and intercellular junctional complexes of membrane-binding proteins that provide intercellular adherence, which is regulated by several signaling pathways.
 Reorganization of actin leads to the assembly of bundled stress fibers, and therefore, increased cellular contractility.
 The main constituent of intercellular junctions is vascular endothelial (VE) cadherin/β-catenin complex anchored to actin.
 Disruption of the VE-cadherin/β-catenin pathway causes the loss of intercellular junctional organization, dysfunction of monolayer barrier, and eventual rounding up of ECs.

 Mechanisms of VDA action